raultruco/github-repo-stats-package/README.md

 # github-repo-stats

-Python package to get statistics from a github repository url
+Python package to get statistics of a github repository